lewishooper/ScrapeStrategicPlans/Documentation/DEBUGGING_CHECKLIST_DAY2.md

 - [ ] Confirm 5 test hospitals in YAML file
 - [ ] Have this checklist open for reference
 - [] set parameters for "Claude"
+- [] Tell claude to stop created  backups for yaml code  I have them in file history

 ---